It’s not just palm trees in Abu Dhabi’s garden city.

 for the petrolhead

 Few roads manage to garner fame like the one that ascends Jebel Hafeet, and for good reason.
 Not only was it ranked third among the world’s most beautiful road trip routes (according to Instagram data released by Pentagon Motor Group), but also dubbed the “greatest driving road in the world” by American motoring company Edmunds.
-At 1,249 metres, Jebel Hafeet is the second highest mountain in the country and located close to the border with Oman.
+At 1,249 metres, Jebel Hafeet is the second-highest mountain in the country and is located close to the border with Oman.
 Petrolheads in particular will appreciate the smooth drive up to its summit and the desert views that come with it – two wide lanes that boast 60 corners and snake up the limestone mountain, topping out at an elevation of 1,219 metres above sea level.